miguelgrinberg/python-engineio/docs/index.rst

 coroutines, very similar to eventlet.
 An Engine.IO server deployed with gevent has access to the long-polling transport.
 If project `gevent-websocket <https://bitbucket.org/Jeffrey/gevent-websocket/>`_ is installed, the WebSocket transport is also available.
+Note that when using the uWSGI server, the native WebSocket implementation of uWSGI can be used instead of gevent-websocket (see next section for details on this).

 Instances of class ``engineio.Server`` will automatically use gevent for asynchronous operations if the library is installed and eventlet is not installed.
 To request gevent to be selected explicitly, the ``async_mode`` option can be given in the constructor::

+    # gevent alone or with gevent-websocket
     eio = engineio.Server(async_mode='gevent')

 A server configured for gevent is deployed as a regular WSGI application,